SaturnFramework/Saturn/docs/content/explanations/view.md

 > This post has been originally part of the [Giraffe documentation](https://github.com/giraffe-fsharp/Giraffe/blob/master/DOCUMENTATION.md#giraffe-view-engine)

 Saturn is built on top of Giraffe and can use any helpers it provides.
-This is a case for suggested view engine that you can use in Saturn - Giraffe has its own functional view engine which can be used to build rich UIs for web applications.
-The single biggest and best contrast to other view engines (e.g. Razor, Liquid, etc.) is that the Giraffe View Engine is entirely functional written in normal (and compiled) F# code.
+This is a case for suggested view engine that you can use in Saturn - Giraffe has its own functional view engine, which can be used to build rich UIs for web applications.
+The single biggest and best contrast to other view engines (e.g. Razor, Liquid, etc.) is that the Giraffe View Engine is entirely functional, written in normal (and compiled) F# code.

-This means that the Giraffe View Engine is by definition one of the most feature rich view engines available, requires no disk IO to load a view and views are automatically compiled at build time.
+This means that the Giraffe View Engine is, by definition, one of the most feature rich view engines available, requires no disk IO to load a view and views are automatically compiled at build time.

 The Giraffe View Engine uses traditional functions and F# record types to generate rich HTML/XML views.